‘Real Housewives Of Atlanta’ Season 9 Reunion: Kandi Burruss Slams Porsha Williams Over Rape Allegations

 Time doesn’t heal all wounds.
-Months have passed since Porsha Williams’ shockingly claimed that Kandi Burruss drugged and sexually assaulted her – and Burruss hasn’t forgotten.
+Months have passed since Porsha Williams shockingly claimed that Kandi Burruss drugged and sexually assaulted her – and Burruss hasn’t forgotten.
 In a preview clip ahead of the Real Housewives of Atlanta Season 9 reunion, the drama heats up as Burruss confronts Williams about the rape allegations.

 According to Radar Online, Burruss denies Williams’ accusations and claims that she made up the whole story.
 In the clip, Burruss tries to get Williams to talk about the allegations but fails to get a response.

 “You accuse me of being a f***ing rapist!”
-Burruss yells as her.
+Burruss yells at her.
 “The lies, the lies!”

 Williams opted not to retaliate and calmly told her RHOA co-star that she wasn’t supposed to talk about such issues because she was issued a cease and desist letter.
 If Burruss wanted any answers, Williams informed her, then she should ask her friend and close ally, Phaedra Parks.